 This former public house has been derelict for some time and can be viewed from the water, thus detracting from what is otherwise a popular and well maintained area of Hoveton riverside.
 The policy seeks regeneration of this site.
 Demolition and redevelopment could be acceptable.
 Any scheme will need to be of the highest quality of design to reflect the prominent waterside location as well as the nearby collection of buildings associated with the King's Head Pub (also part of this policy).
-The Authority would wish to see food and/or drink premises, retail or holiday accommodation.
-Some market residential could be acceptable as part of a mixed use scheme.
+The Authority would wish to see food and/or drink premises in this location.
+The Authority would consider retail and residential.
 Affordable housing in particular would be welcomed.